-This course is an introductory course in analysis for business, life science, and social science students.
+This course is an introductory course in analysis for business. life science, and social science students.
 This course includes set theory, counting and elementary probability theory, vectors, systems of linear equations and matrices, Markov chains, and game theory, systems of inequalities and an introduction to linear programming, logic and statistics.
 Graphing calculators will be used in this class.
 Lecture

-Prerequisite: Satisfactory evidence of mathematics skills based on completion of the MAT-0115, MAT-0116, MAT-0118, or MAT-0120 with a minimum grade of "C."

-Transferable IAI Code: M1906
+Semester Credit: 3 credit hours (3 lecture, 0 lab) Prerequisite: Satisfactory evidence of mathematics skills based on completion of the MAT-0115, MAT-0116, MAT-0118, or MAT-0120 with a minimum grade of "C." Transferable IAI Code: M1906